tacatac/basemaps/README.md

 The `data/` directory, containing the coastline and border data, needs to be in the same directory as the mapfile.

+The `styles/` directory, containing named styles as Python modules.

 Of course these can be symlinks/hardlinks.

 ## Further configuration

-Most configuration and tweaks should be done in `generate_style.py`.
+Styling configuration and tweaks should be done in the `styles/` directory.

+The `style_aliases` dictionary in `generate_style.py` provides possible combinations of styles to apply, styles ordered later will shadow earlier ones.

-Documentation as to how to edit `generate_style.py` to adapt the rendering has yet to be done, but is simple.
+Documentation as to how to edit styles to adapt the rendering has yet to be done, but is simple.

 Check https://github.com/mapserver/basemaps/wiki/Tweaking-Map-Styles for a preliminary tutorial.